-One of the most difficult challenges we need to overcome when we have goals to accomplish is actually getting started in the first place.
+One of the most difficult challenges we need to overcome when we want to become a CMA (Certified Management Accountant) is actually getting started in the first place.

-For those in the world of finance, how to become a CMA is a challenge many students and professionals face.
-Everybody procrastinates; however, if you take the following steps, you can ensure you convert your dream into reality of becoming a CMA.
+For those in the world of accounting and finance, how to become a CMA is a challenge many students and professionals face.
+Everybody procrastinates; however, if you take the following steps, you can ensure you convert your dream into reality starting today.

 2. Clean up your environment